ramybenaroya/ember-router-layer/README.md

 + `queryParams` **Array** (default : `[]`) - List of expected valid query params (strings)
 + `anchorsSelector` **String** (default: `'a'`) - Anchors to intercept their click events

-Note: The callback `options.callbacks['*']` will be triggered on any path
+Note: The callback `options.callbacks['*']` will be triggered on any path.

 ### navigateTo ###
 `emberRouterLayer.navigateTo(path)`
 Navigates to a path by using the Ember Router Layer.
-You can use this method to redirect to an inner app path, or even redirect from path to another by invoking the method within a path callback
+You can use this method to redirect to an inner app path, or even redirect from path to another by invoking the method within a path callback.

 The MIT License
 ===============